 When a family is ready to move into an affordable housing unit, Finally Home will buy the home they currently live in.
 This way, families can take advantage of homeownership services like property tax assistance and financial literacy courses that help them manage their newfound wealth.

 Finally Home has already partnered with local real estate agents to identify properties for purchase.
-The organization expects its operations plan to result in homes that are at least 30% cheaper than market value.
+The organization expects this to result in homes that are at least 30% cheaper than market value.

-Finally Home will finance its operations plan through the use of private contributions and donations from public and private foundations, as well as corporate sponsorships.
+Finally Home will finance its operational plan through the use of private contributions and donations from public and private foundations, as well as corporate sponsorships.